amanscisingh/lmsTeacherEnd/README.md

   npm install
 4. Run the development server. npm run dev
+If you are in main branch then you are viewing code of teacher Dashboard.
+Open http://localhost:4500 with your browser to see the results.
+Or open https://lms-teacher-team-dragon.herokuapp.com/ to view the deployed code.

-Open http://localhost:4500 with your browser to see the result.
+If you are in studentEnd branch then you are viewing code of student Dashboard.
+Open http://localhost:9000 with your browser to see the result.
+Or open https://lms-student-team-dragon.herokuapp.com/ to view the deployed code.

 You can start editing the page by modifying the project as required.
 The page auto-updates as you edit the file.